-Separate office space adjacent to the Office of the Chief Justice in downtown Toronto is utilized by both the Ontario Judicial Council and the Justices of the Peace Review Council.
+Separate office space adjacent to the Office of the Chief Justice of the Ontario Court of Justice in downtown Toronto is utilized by both the Ontario Judicial Council and the Justices of the Peace Review Council.
 The proximity of the Councils' office to the Office of the Chief Justice permits both Councils to make use of clerical and administrative staff, as needed, and computer systems and support backup without the need of acquiring a large support staff.